-Relates to Chapters on "Metals and Non-metals" and "Friction" in Class 8 NCERT text book.
-The unit also connects to concepts of "Acids, Bases, and Salts" and "Physical and Chemical Changes" in Class 7 NCERT textbooks.
-Tarnishing of material surfaces is also related to atmospheric gases and the chapter on Air Pollution.
+Relates to chapters on "Metals and Non-metals" and "Friction" in Class 8 NCERT text book.
+The unit also connects to concepts of "Acids, Bases, and Salts" and "Physical and Chemical Changes"

 Introduction

 Copper has been a very important metal in the evolution of human civilisation.
 In history books, we have read that extraction and use of metals led to the end of Stone Age.
 Use of metal tools started with copper from roughly 5000 BC.
 The use of copper was known in almost all sites of ancient civilizations like the Egyptian, Chinese, Mesopotamian, Native American, and Indian.
 In India, several ancient copper tools, coins, and weapons have been found, which tell us about the flourishing copper industry in ancient India.
 Some notable examples are the hoards found in the Gungeria village (Madhya Pradesh), the huge copper statue of Buddha discovered in Sultanganj (Bihar) (dated between 500 and 700 CE) and the copper plates of Kalachuri dynasty (12th century CE, Karnataka).
 The modern era of copper industry in India started in 1967 with the formation of Hindustan Copper Limited by the Government of India.
 Many regions of India have deposits of copper minerals, from where it is mined.